empurium/spotifaves-ui/docs/general/introduction.md

 - `babel-polyfill` is imported.
 This enables cool stuff like generator functions, `Promise`s, etc.
 - A `history` object is created, which remembers all the browsing history for your app.
 This is used by the ConnectedRouter to know which pages your users visit.
 (Very useful for analytics, by the way.)
 - A redux `store` is instantiated.
-- `ReactDOM.render()` not only renders the [root react component](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/App/index.js) called `<App />`, of your application, but it renders it with `<Provider />`, `<LanguageProvider />` and `<ConnectedRouter />`.
+- `ReactDOM.render()` not only renders the [root react component](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/App/index.js) called `<App />`, of your application, but it renders it with `<Provider />`, and `<ConnectedRouter />`.
-- Hot module replacement is set up via vanilla [Webpack HMR](https://webpack.js.org/guides/hot-module-replacement/) that makes all the reducers, injected sagas, components, containers, and i18n messages hot reloadable.
+- Hot module replacement is set up via vanilla [Webpack HMR](https://webpack.js.org/guides/hot-module-replacement/) that makes all the reducers, injected sagas, components, and containers hot reloadable.
-- i18n internationalization support setup.
 - Offline plugin support to make your app [offline-first](https://developers.google.com/web/fundamentals/getting-started/codelabs/offline/).

 * `<Provider />` connects your app with the redux `store`.
-* `<LanguageProvider />` provides language translation support to your app.

 ### Redux